Exploring the Different Types and Risks of Hepatitis Infections

 Vaccination is a cornerstone of hepatitis prevention.
 Vaccines for Hepatitis A and B are safe and highly effective.
 Hepatitis A vaccine is crucial, especially for travelers to regions with poor sanitation.
 Hepatitis B vaccination is recommended for infants, healthcare workers, people with multiple sex partners, and those with certain medical conditions.
 It prevents chronic infections and reduces the risk of liver diseases, including cancer.

-Safe Practices to Prevent Hepatitis Transmission
+CPR Select's Tips to Prevent Hepatitis Transmission

 Preventing hepatitis transmission requires a combination of safe practices and awareness.
 Here are specific measures to prevent hepatitis transmission: